bgavran/Compositional_Deep_Learning/README.md

 ### Functional Deep Learning

-This is my attempt to [continue](https://github.com/bgavran/autodiff) formalizing and understanding neural networks from the first principles.
+This is my attempt to [continue](https://github.com/bgavran/autodiff) formalizing and understanding neural networks in the language of category theory.
-It's a categorical approach to organizing and layering different abstractions found in neural networks:
+It's a compositional approach to organizing and layering different abstractions found in neural networks:
 * Differentiation of composition of functions (forward mode, reverse mode)
 * Notion of composition of *parametrized* functions
 * Notion of a cost function (fixed or adversarial)